Financial Aid at UW Law School

 You should also log on to your servicer/provider's website and create a profile.
 You can determine who your servicer is by visiting the NSLDS website.
 Once you have created your servicer profile you can see the balance of federal loans you have taken out for law school, as well as any federal loans that you have from undergraduate or other graduate studies.
 You will also be able to see the interest rate on each type of loan, and any interest that has accrued thus far.
 Your servicer will also provide you with detailed information about repayment and consolidation.

-Generally, all Stafford loans and all Grad PLUS loans disbursed after July 1, 2008, will have a 6-month grace period after graduation.
+Generally, all Direct loans and all Grad PLUS loans disbursed after July 1, 2008, will have a 6-month grace period after graduation.
 Please note that interest will continue to accrue on the unsubsidized loans during the grace period.
-Interest will not accrue on the subsidized loans during the grace period.
+Interest may or may not accrue on subsidized loans during the grace period, depending on when they were disbursed.
 If you have Grad PLUS loans that were disbursed before July 1, 2008, you will be expected to start making payments within 30 days of graduation.

 What Types of Repayment Plans Are There?